reykjavikcity/webtools/README.md

 ### Next.js Tools

-This package contains some helpers and components that are specifically designed for use in [Next.js](https://nextjs.org/) projects.

-See [README-nextjs.md](./README-nextjs.md) for more info.

----

-### Remix.run Tools

-This package contains some helpers and components that are specifically designed for use in [Remix.run](https://remix.run) projects.
+See [README-nextjs.md](./README-nextjs.md) for helpers and components specifically designed for use in Next.js projects.

-See [README-remix.md](./README-remix.md) for more info.

 ---